skieabad/samples/Sponsors-MediaSync/readme.md

-# OBD Interface
+# Media Sync
 This uses a sponsor-only library available from Shiny on SponsorConnect

-This project uses Shiny.ObdInterfaces which allows you to work with several mainstream OBD BluetoothLE dongles
+This library synchronizes deltas of a user's media files to a remote server using HTTP backgroudn transfers

 ## Libraries
 * [Xamarin Forms](https://github.com/xamarin/xamarin.forms) - The cross platform library for .NET that we all know and love